parj/AddOnJavaAntTasks/README.md

 Run `antXPathTask`

-## XML DIFF - Diff two directories containing xml files.
+## XML DIFF - Diffs two directories containing xml files.
 Each directory must have the same name and number of files as the other

     apply plugin: 'xmlunit'